edwelker/website/content/posts/tbs-broadcasting-the-red-sox-playoff-game.md

     - tbs
 post_format: []
 ---
-Alright, so I would be willing to admint that this is TBS’s first year covering the playoffs… but come on guys, can’t you do better than this???
-You have cut out during first pitches, missed plays, repeated common Red Sox knowledge… and worst yet, you put Don Orsillio on the Rockies game.
+Alright, so I would be willing to admint that this is TBS’s first year covering the playoffs... but come on guys, can’t you do better than this???
+You have cut out during first pitches, missed plays, repeated common Red Sox knowledge... and worst yet, you put Don Orsillio on the Rockies game.
 You’re on the clock guys.